Thomas Kutschaty

-Thomas Kutschaty (born 12 June 1968) is a German politician of the Social Democratic Party (SPD) who has been serving as leader of the SPD in North Rhine-Westphalia since 2021.
-Kutschaty has been a member of the Landtag of North Rhine-Westphalia since 2005 and has served as the parliamentary leader of the SPD since 2018.
-Prior to this Kutschaty served as the Minister for Justice of North Rhine-Westphalia from 2010 till 2017.
+Thomas Kutschaty (born 12 June 1968) is a German politician of the Social Democratic Party (SPD) who served as the leader of the SPD in North Rhine-Westphalia from 2021 to 2023.

+Kutschaty has been a member of the State Parliament of North Rhine-Westphalia since 2005 and the parliamentary leader of the SPD since 2018.
+Prior to this, Kutschaty served as the State Minister for Justice of North Rhine-Westphalia from 2010 till 2017.

 Early life, education and family

 Kutschaty was born in Essen, West Germany in June 1968.
 His family was railway workers' family, with Kutschaty being the first to complete his Abitur.
 Kutschaty studied law at the Ruhr University Bochum, passing his first state exam in 1995 and his second in 1997.
 Kutschaty was active as a lawyer between 1997 and 2010.

 Kutschaty is married and has three children.

 Political career

 Career in local politics

 Kutschaty has been a member of the SPD since 1986.
-Between 1987 and 1989 he served as the Spokesperson of the Young Socialists in Essen-Borbeck, and between 1998 and 1990 he was member of the executive of the Young Socialists in Essen.
+Between 1987 and 1989, he served as the Spokesperson of the Young Socialists in Essen-Borbeck, and between 1998 and 1990, he was member of the executive of the Young Socialists in Essen.
 Additionally Kutschaty has been a member of the executive of the SPD Essen-Borbeck, and served as its leader since 1994.
-In 1999 he was elected to the Essen city council, where he served in the committee on urban development and city planning until 2004.
+In 1999, he was elected to the Essen city council, where he served in the committee on urban development and city planning until 2004.